 Play refers to how children explore toys, put toys together, and begin to use imagination to act out roles and pretend.
 Play is a foundational skill for social and language development.
 Children learn through play.
 Play skills provide children with common interests they can talk about with an adult or peer.
-Research has shown that children who engage in pretend play will have more opportunities to successfully interact with peers and thus increase their own social skills.
+Research has shown that children who engage in pretend play will increase their own social skills.

 For children with autism, intervention that improves play skills has also been shown to improve language skills.
 Thus, targeting play skills is particularly important for our children with autism who have difficulty learning how to play.
 Children with autism often learn some aspects of play (e.g., lining up cars; enacting parts of favorite T.V. shows).
-However, they may need support to attain a full-range of play skills and to be able to use those skills in a variety of situations.
+However, they range of play skills and to be able to use those skills in a variety of situations.